Bryancnguyen/CS157B/YelpPipelineNotes_2.md

 * [ ] update: one simple update (single row, possibly over multiple tables) and one batch update (multiple rows)

 #Update

+One Batch Update SQL query that I ran was similar to one of the queries above:

+_UPDATE business
+SET attributes = replace(attributes,'u'','');_

+_UPDATE business
+SET attributes = replace(attributes,','','');_

+This was to remove the unnecessary u' data and commas that were in my data.

 ---